jokleinn/msc-markdowns/dbd-ruleset.md

 The Nurse has an insane amount of mobility and chase potential, even after her nerf.
 In the right hands, she is unstoppable; she completely ignores pallets, vaults, walls, and cries for mercy.
 Playing the nurse **well** will reduce the killer's effective score by **15,000** bloodpoints.
+> People learning how to play the Nurse are excluded from this rule.